-A maximum of 42 participating songwriters will be accepted into two groups of the NYU Steinhardt Songwriters Workshop.
-During the eight days of sessions, they will hone their craft through:
+A maximum of 63 Participants will be accepted into three groups each led by a minimum of two faculty members.
+During the ten days of sessions, Participants will hone their craft through:

 - targeted songwriting assignments

 - detailed analysis of the tools used by the great songwriters

 - daily professional and peer-to-peer critiques of their work in-progress.

 Integral aspects of the music business from the perspective of the music creator be presented.
 The Workshop concludes with our SongShare, a performance of work created during our two weeks together.